12: Of Preparation

 “Remember all that I have told you,” Ahn said.
 “Keep me here in the world with you, guardian.”

-Ahn exhaled slowly and then sat up straighter, chanting over Moya’s prayer words.
+Ahn exhaled and then sat up straighter, chanting over Mora’s prayer words.
 “I call to the aether.
 I call to the beyond.
 I call to the void in the Source’s name, to right the wrongs that have brought us here today.”

 Stay calm.
 Keep speaking the Guardian’s Prayer, she reminded herself.

-She repeated the prayer while remembering to gaze around the room, scanning for threats.
+She repeated the prayer while remembering to gaze around the room, watching for threats.
 The children waited, improvised weapons in their hands and bottles of potion and piles of bandages at their sides.

 Nothing happened.
 No Dregs, no rotten sulfurous stench, no eerie green Kraah lights.
 Just the air restless around them, the leywater foaming, the floor beneath them shuddering.
 Then—

 “No!
 No, please!”
 Ahn cried out.
 “It… hurts.
 It hurts.
 Please, dear Source, make it stop.”
 His chant halted, replaced by a litany of pain and pleading.
-He stared ahead, unseeing, his aethermagic so bright, Moya had to squint to keep watch on the chamber.
-Ahn’s screams grew strident, his begging desperate, and Moya saw tears streaking through the grime on his cheeks.
+He stared ahead, unseeing, his aethermagic so radiant that Mora had to squint to keep watch on the chamber.
+Ahn’s screams grew strident, his begging desperate, and Mora saw tears streaking through the grime on his cheeks.

 It was horrible.
 A nightmare.
 Her throat tightened as she tried not to sob in terror.
 With effort, she picked up her repetition of the Guardian’s prayer, her voice shaking so hard the words were almost indecipherable.

 After what felt like an eternity, Ahn’s cries subsided.
-His aethermagic dampened, the flames shrunk to almost nothing, and the salt and water went still.
+His aethermagic dampened, the flames sputtered, and the salt and water went still.

 Something was wrong.

-“Be ready, children,” Moya spoke into the eerie quiet.
+“Be ready, children,” Mora spoke into the eerie quiet.

 Ahn’s leymagic was now a glowering blue-black, the room freezing and drenched in oppressive shadow.
-Moya returned to the Prayer, hoping she could make it through this—that she could carry them to the other side.
-At that moment, hope was almost impossible to find.
+Mora returned to the Prayer, hoping she could make it through this—that she could carry them to the other side.
+At that moment, hope was impossible to find.

 But I’ll keep holding on to it.
 I’ll do this for them.
 For him.
 I’ll get us out of here alive.